MoneroAuth/MoneroAuth/README.md

 With MoneroAuth solutions, users are able to logon to multiple web sites, open physical doors, and control physical devices all with a single open source, permissionless, digital ID.

+# Videos

 A quick [video demonstration](https://moneroauth.org/videos/WebAuth-take2.m4v) of securely authenticating to a web site using MoneroAuth

 A quick [video demonstration](https://moneroauth.org/videos/MoneroAuth-SignVerify-FinalCut.m4v) of general purpose digital signature services using MoneroAuth

+[MoneroAuth Resource Management](https://moneroauth.org/videos/kdenlive-ResourceManagement2.m4v).
+(This is a rough-cut video.
+A better one will be provided soon).